coleifer/peewee/docs/peewee/db_tools.rst

        username = CharField(unique=True)
        email = CharField()

-Store the project defaults in a ``.pwmigrate`` file alongside it, so commands need no arguments:
+Store the project defaults in a ``.pwmigrate`` file, so commandsneed no
+arguments:

 .. code-block:: ini